localstack/docs/content/en/user-guide/aws/cloudfront/index.md

 {{< callout "note">}}
 We’re introducing an early, incomplete, and experimental feature that emulates AWS CloudFront Lambda@Edge, starting with version 4.3.0.

+It enables running Lambda functions at simulated edge locations.
+This allows you to locally test and develop request/response modifications, security enhancements and more.

 This feature is still under development, and functionality is limited.
 {{< /callout >}}